Table of Contents

 Looking at our data of processing more than 100 million transactions, we learned that 17% of customers who have made an online purchase, request refunds.

 Last year we had introduced Cashgram.
 Introduced as a way for businesses to pay users without having to collect account details, Cashgram was built to make issuing refunds a breeze.
+Additionally, Cashgram allows businesses to improve the customer experience provided by giving their customers a choice on how they want to receive the refund.
 It takes less than 5 minutes for any user to receive funds via Cashgram once a refund request was approved.

 Cashgram was adopted quickly for refunds by many eCommerce companies facing high rates of CoD order returns.
 As the product grew, a lot of brands showcased the potential of the solution and it grew out to create it’s very own use-cases, that honestly, we didn’t think of.